TimPaterson/stdio-mini/README.md

 C compiler.
 Optimizations originally present for the 8-bit AVR have generally been removed.

-This project was developed in Atmel Studio targeting ARM Cortex-M0+ microcontrollers.
+This project was developed in Microchip Studio targeting ARM Cortex-M0+ microcontrollers.
 Fully compiled and ready-to-link libraries in every combination of math support are included for this target.
-The Atmel Stdio project files are also included.
+The Microchip Studio project files are also included.
+The ArmTest test driver now requires FixDebugInfo in a post-build step, which can be found at https://github.com/TimPaterson/FixDebugInfo-GCC-ARM.